How to Lead a Remote Team: The Complete Guide

 Internal demo After a project, campaign, or sprint Value the work done

-Cross-onboarding workshop To connect old and new members Accelerate integration
+Cross onboarding workshop To connect old and new members Accelerate integration

 Challenge Formats

 Well-designed challenges have four qualities.
 They are easy to understand.
 They allow for different levels of involvement.
-They create opportunities for exchange, not just a ranking.
+They create opportunities for exchange, not just ranking.
 And they remain compatible with the company culture.

 Integrating Play Without Infantilizing Teams